nabekhan/anki-template/README.md

 All of the templates have the following common features:

+- After selecting text, you can directly click to ask gpt, search or translate the corresponding text, and customization is also supported
 - Support larger question text.
-- After selecting text, you can directly click to search or translate the corresponding text
 - Support dark mode and light mode.
 - Countdown: Give you motivation to learn.

 ### Multiple Choice

+- Support hiding options to avoid potential answer hints
 - Support single choice and multiple choice.
 - Scrambled question options are restored after showing the answer.
 - Obvious answer markers.